 Assorted racer comments following the 13th round of the season.

-In Quotebook, a selection of riders detail how their races played out at round 13 of the 2021 Monster Energy Supercross championship, the first of three races at Atlanta Motor Speedway in Atlanta.
+In Quotebook, a selection of riders detail round 13 of the 2020 Monster Energy Supercross, an FIM World Championship, at Salt Lake City.

-Aaron Plessinger (Monster Energy Star Racing Yamaha) – Sixth:
+Aaron Plessinger (Monster Energy Yamaha Factory Racing) – 11th:

 Eli Tomac (Monster Energy Kawasaki) – First: